Show Me the Body

 Show Me the Body (commonly abbreviated as SMTB) is an American post-hardcore band from New York City, formed in 2009.
-They have released three full-length albums, each drawing influence from genres such as hip hop, noise music and sludge metal.
-The band currently consists of lead vocalist and banjoist Julian Cashwan Pratt, bassist Harlan Steed, and drummer Jack McDermott.
+They have released four full-length albums, each drawing influence from genres such as hip hop, noise music and sludge metal.
+The band currently consists of lead vocalist and banjoist Julian Cashwan Pratt, bassist Harlan Steed, and drummer Nijol Benjamin.

 History

 2009–2013: Early years

 Julian Pratt first conceived of an early version of Show Me the Body after meeting Harlan Steed in ninth grade at Elisabeth Irwin High School.
-Julian became increasingly engrossed in the New York hardcore music scene when he volunteered at the Lower Eastside's ABC No Rio social space, a venue that hosts daytime punk shows on Saturdays.
+Julian became increasingly engrossed in the New York hardcore music scene when he volunteered at the Lower East Side's ABC No Rio social space, a venue that hosts daytime punk shows on Saturdays.
 They bonded over playing music with Pratt's cousin, their former drummer and eventual in-house producer, Gabriel Millman.
 They officially became Show Me the Body around a year after meeting.
 As a way to get up close and personal with fans, instead of clubs, their first shows were played under bridge overpasses, alleys, and in basements.